qwertzlich/linear_regression/README.md

 ## File format

 The file format should include the data as XY-Format seperated with commas (csv).
+The first row will always be interpreted as column-names.

 ### File Example